quynhnm/ConciergeICO/README.md

 `GETH=/some/weird/dir/geth ./bin/import_keys.sh`

+## Start mining on the private blockchain which already has static nodes
+- Install MyEtherWallet chrome extension
+- Create new wallet then download the keystore file
+- Upload keystore file into data/keystore folder
+- Then start mining with the new created account address

 ## Publish ether by digging for account
 Setup account for mining, you can ignore this step if use step 3 in **start geth**
 ``` javascript